-From a small trailer in a parking lot at 25th and Main Streets in Richmond, physician Ronnie Logan serves some of the tastiest ribs, health smoked chicken wings, purchase pork barbeque and beef brisket you may have ever eaten.
+From a small trailer in a parking lot at 25th and Main Streets in Richmond, Ronnie Logan serves some of the tastiest ribs, health smoked chicken wings, purchase pork barbeque and beef brisket you may have ever eaten.
 They’re so good the Varina resident will be featured in a Food Network show airing in June.

 But before reaching today’s success, Ronnie overcame debt and job loss.
 He says he wants his food to make everyone feel at home, regardless of their past or current challenges, and he hopes his personal story gives others hope.
 “I consider myself a regular guy,” he says.
 “There’s ain’t nothing special about me, and stuff I’ve been through, stuff I’ve faced, I believe other people go through.”

 Born in Varina, Ronnie insisted on living with his grandmother as a small boy because his father’s military career required frequent moves.
 His dad Harold was a gifted cook, and for awhile owned a pretzel cart and sub shop in Philadelphia.

 When Ronnie’s grandmother became ill, his parents moved back to Varina.
 Ronnie often joined his father at a grill the man had specially made.
 After marrying Julia and starting his own family, Ronnie kept on cooking.
 From catering Boy Scout banquets to hosting cookouts with the Little League team he coached, Ronnie makes clear, “I always barbequed and I always cooked.”